-FTSE4Good index established by FTSE Russell, a worldwide provider of market indexes, is composed of companies selected from major companies around the world for demonstrating outstanding ESG practices.
-As of the end of March 2023, FTSE4Good has selected 1,074 companies from developed countries, including 226 Japanese companies.
-Our Company has been selected for inclusion in the index for the fifth consecutive year since 2019.
+FTSE4Good index established by FTSE Russell, a worldwide provider of market indexes, around the world for demonstrating outstanding ESG practices.
+As of the end of March 2023 countries, including 226 Japanese companies.
+Our Company has been selected for inclusion

 FTSE Blossom Japan Index